-Here’s How To See The Northern Lights In The U.S., If You Live In One Of These States
+You Might Be Able To See The Northern Lights From Home In One Of These States

 If you look up at the sky this week, you may catch a rare glimpse of the northern lights.
 The colorful views are making an appearance very soon, but only if you live in a certain part of the U.S. I've never seen the Aurora Borealis in person, but I'm sure the pictures don't do the natural light event justice, the images are already so pretty to look at it.
 Seriously, it's like candy for my eyes.
 If you live where the northern lights are going to be visible this week, do me a favor and go outside, will ya?
 Here's how to see the northern lights in the U.S. this week.

 On Wednesday, Feb.
 27, you may have the distinct privilege of feasting your eyes upon the northern lights in the U.S. (S/O to Thrillist for finding this amazing news.)
 Normally, the light show is reserved for Alaska, Canada, Iceland, other areas located in the extreme northern hemisphere.
 The northern lights don't often make an appearance in the U.S., but that's all changing this week, and the iridescent light show should be visible to residents who live in certain northern states in the United States.

 On Feb.
 26, the Space Weather Prediction Center of the National Oceanic and Atmospheric Administration (NOAA) issued a three-day forecast for Feb.
 26, 27, and 28, and in that forecast, there's an alert for a G1 geomagnetic storm.
 Basically, a geomagnetic storm takes place when there is a "very efficient exchange of energy from the solar wind into the space environment surrounding Earth," according to the center.
 The predictions indicate that the northern lights will be visible across parts of Montana, North Dakota, Minnesota, Wisconsin, Michigan, and Maine, according to Thrillist.